-In this article, we are going to explore how brands like Dior, Chanel or Gucci use mobile augmented reality to build immersive and unforgettable experiences for their consumers.
+In this article, we are going to explore how brands like Dior, Chanel, and Gucci use mobile augmented reality to build immersive and unforgettable experiences for their consumers.
 We have identified 7 key applications of mobile AR for fashion brands.

 Now let’s see how this technology is playing out in the luxury industry.

-With the current COVID-19 situation, there are even more opportunities for augmented reality in fashion especially regarding Runway Shows, Smart Mirrors, Showrooms, and Windows.
-Let’s explore further AR potentials.
+With the COVID-19 situation, there are even more opportunities for augmented reality in fashion, especially regarding runway shows, virtual fitting rooms, smart mirrors, showrooms, and windows.

 Runway shows have always been expensive and resource-consuming to produce.
-COVID-19 has indeed accelerated the need for a digital version.
-An augmented reality runway experience is a true alternative as it complies with the rules of social distancing.
-It’s also a way to democratize the runway, enabling new guests who wouldn’t usually be invited to the front row of the fashion show.
+COVID-19 has indeed accelerated the need for digital versions of fashion shows.
+An augmented reality runway experience is a true alternative, as it complies with the rules of social distancing.
+It is also a way to democratize the runway, enabling new guests, who wouldn’t usually be invited to the front row of the fashion show, to attend.

 What we mean by augmented reality runway isn’t just a live stream of the events, which has existed for a long time, but visualizing augmented reality models in your living room.
-It was done recently at the London Fashion Week where the British fashion model Adwoa Aboah walked proudly the catwalk in augmented reality.
+It was recently done at the London Fashion Week when the British model Adwoa Aboah proudly walked the catwalk in augmented reality.

-It will be interesting to keep an eye on augmented reality mirrors which will develop further.
-Smart mirrors are moving from in-store to in-home, assisting us every step of the way: whether we are trying different outfits, discovering our style, assisting us with online purchases but also dressing up and who knows maybe even helping us to stay fit.
+It seems remarkably interesting to keep an eye on augmented reality mirrors, which will develop further.
+Smart mirrors are moving from in-store to in-home, assisting us every step of the way: whether we are trying out different outfits or discovering our style.

-Augmented reality can provide a simulation of the in-store experience anywhere.
-3D is becoming the new standard for product rendering offering a 360° view in any environment.
-It is also being used extensively to conduct product research, testing the demand for certain products.
+Augmented reality can provide a simulation of an in-store experience anywhere.
+3D is becoming the new standard for product rendering, offering a 360° view in any environment.
+It is also used extensively to conduct product research, testing the demand for certain products.

 Many companies have been trying to use augmented reality to offer a showroom experience to their consumers.
-For example, Kohl’s and Snapchat created a partnership to offer an immersive shopping experience using the Snapchat app to transform any space into a showroom.
-Users could explore countless looks and add items to their shopping cart for purchase in real life.
+For example, Kohl’s partnered with Snapchat to offer an immersive shopping experience to their consumers, using the Snapchat app to transform any space into a showroom.
+Users could explore countless looks and add items to their shopping cart to later purchase in real life.